NexusKrop/NexusShift/CONTRIBUTING.md

 Please make sure you can reproduce with the latest revision found in the `main` branch.
-If you are not using the latest revision, please [build again from source](README.md#building-from-source), using the latest revision, and verify it.
+If you are not using the latest revision, please [build again from source](README.md#building-from-source), using the latest revision, and check if the issue has been resolved.

-If we cannot reproduce your issue with the latest revision, or it's already fixed, your issue will be closed and labelled as `state::invalid`.
+If we cannot reproduce your issue with the latest revision, or it's already fixed, your issue will be closed and labelled as `status: invalid`.

-If you report the bug for your own contribution **make sure** the issue you reported has been marked as `state::ready` before creating the Merge Request.
+If you report the bug for your own contribution **make sure** the issue you reported has been marked as `status: open` before creating the Merge Request.

 ### Feature requests